MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/update-validation.md

 ## In-Depth description
 ### Pre-update health baseline
-Update validation is using Diagnostic Data which is sent by devices which are on the first rollout wave.
+Update validation is using Diagnostic Data sent by devices from the first rollout wave.
 The following metrics are computed using the data from the seven days prior to update's release:

 - Performance: The app launch performance, measured in seconds.
 - Reliability: The average crash rate, measured in percent.